lucylow/Covid_Control/README.md

 # Covid Control
-Pandemic Response Challenge.
 Covid Control is a machine learning model free and assessible that predicts the future number of Covid19 Daily Cases (7-day moving average).
 Quantifying Non-Pharmaceutical Interventions (NPIs) using LSTM and Reinforcement Learning.
 Using machine learning to save lives in humanity's unprecedented global health emergy Novel Coronavirus (COVID-19) to help flatten the curve.
 Development of a data-driven AI systems to predict infection rates and prescribe Intervention Plans (IPs) that regional governments, communities, and organizations can implement.
 Intervention plans can result in reducing infection cases, minimizing negative economic impacts, and better outcomes when countries reopen their economies and societies.

-It is open sourced on platform Github allowing for increased and higher quality data, accurate predictions, stronger regional intervention plans, and continual improvement as new interventions such as vaccinations and treatments become available.

-Covid Control is a collaborative model that fosters innovative, evidence-based decision-making to combat COVID-19 and future emergencies.

 <div>

   [![Status](https://img.shields.io/badge/status-active-success.svg)]()